paulmcolaka/angaza/README.md

 ## Contributing

-Angaza Present is a commercial product.
+Angaza is a commercial product.
 Contributions from the African developer community are welcome under specific conditions:

 1. **Bug reports** — Open a GitHub issue with steps to reproduce and system information
 2. **Feature requests** — Open a GitHub discussion, not an issue